-Figure 15a: This option will upgrade a Prone Stander to the multi-position Stander by adding the functionality of supine standing.
-This package includes the upper trunk support with attached headrest and arm supports, a supine hip strap, (standard or rotation control), and a pair of supine knee straps or split knee supports.
+Figure 14a: Choosing this option will upgrade a Prone Stander to the multiposition Stander by adding the functionality of supine standing.
+This package includes the upper trunk support with attached headrest and arm supports, a supine hip strap, and a pair of supine knee straps.